KDivyaDharshini/KDivyaDharshini/README.md

 - 👋 Hi, I’m @KDivyaDharshini
 - 👀 I’m interested in Data Analysis.
-- 🌱 I’m currently learning Machine Learning , deep learning concepts and also big data applications!!
+- 🌱 I’m currently learning Machine Learning , deep learning concepts and also big data tools!!
 - 💞️ I’m looking to collaborate on Data-driven initiatives that make use of sophisticated analytics.
 - 📫 How to reach me: mail through divya81dharshini@gmail.com